undergrad-partner-school

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 208 in 2025.
-St. John's College, Santa Fe has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 208 in 2025.
+St. John's College, Santa Fe has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-With a rich history of academic excellence, it offers an outstanding educational experience.
+With a rich history of academic excellence, it offers an unparalleled educational experience.

 Test Scores

-The ACT composite average score for all the admitted students in 2025 was 31 and the average GPA was 3.72.
-This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2025 was 31 and the average GPA was 3.72.
+That means that you need a GPA that's above average in order to get into St. John's College, Santa Fe; the same goes for your ACT score.

-The new students had an average SAT Critical Reading score of 713 and an average SAT Math score of 656.
+The SAT Critical Reading average score was 713 for the accepted students, while the average SAT Math score was 656.

 Deadlines